dharnitski/Algolia.Sitecore.UI/CONTRIBUTING.md

 1. Create `sandbox` subfolder in repository root.
 1. Install Sitecore 8.0+ version in folder you just created.
 Use any name for site, for example `algoliaui`.
-1. Copy sitecore license file into `AlgoliaUI.Tests` to enable Sitecore.FakeBD tests.
+1. Copy Sitecore license file into `AlgoliaUI.Tests` to enable Sitecore.FakeBD tests.
 1. Open solution file in Visual Studio.
 Publish `AlgoliaUI` project using `sandbox` profile.
 1. Open http://algoliaui/unicorn.aspx link and Sync `Default Configuration`